Pickup artist: Concepts

 Many pickup artists (commonly abbreviated PUA) work on their "game" by improving their understanding of psychology, their confidence, and self-esteem – collectively termed "inner game" – and their social skills and physical appearance (physical fitness, fashion sense, grooming) – collectively termed the "outer game".
 Many members of the community believe that one's "game" is refined through regular practice, with the idea that the abilities needed to interact in this way with women can be improved.

 The pickup community has a special terminology for describing "game" and male–female dynamics and social interaction.
 Learned through study groups and products, this creates an insular community.
 Pickup terms are borrowed from everyday English vocabulary or from male-dominated fields like business, sports and the military.

+Pickup artists see four types of "outer game" where they can meet women.